-Naturally, plans differ based on the type of disaster they’re addressing, each offering varying immediate, intermediate and long-term responses with specific responsibilities assigned to specific staff members.
+Naturally, plans differ based on the type of disaster they’re addressing, each offering varying immediate, intermediate, and long-term responses with specific responsibilities assigned to select staff members.
 Aside from offering corrective measures in the event of a disaster, a disaster recovery plan should also have preventive measures in place as well as detective measures that help discover events that may otherwise be missed.

 Tips for an effective disaster recovery plan

 There are a number of things that your business can do in order to prevent and prepare for a disaster, whether natural or man-made.